 Tech is my least favourite part of this whole process… so, I often have pieces in my studio, which have not yet made it onto my website as a saleable item.
 Feel free to contact me and enquire on availability and price.
 I’ll be happy to help you!

 Your Website Only Shows UK Shipping...
 Do You Ship Overseas?

-Yes, I can ship overseas.
-Contact me for a shipping quote, as prices can vary widely by country. e-mail: firstname.lastname@example.org with your full shipping address and details of the piece you wish to purchase.
+Yes, I ship overseas.
+Contact me for a shipping quote. e-mail: email@example.com with your full shipping address and details of the piece you wish to purchase.

 Payment for shipping will be arranged separately.
-You can purchase the piece in the meantime to ensure you don’t miss out on it, and we will arrange the shipping over e-mail separately.
+(You can purchase the piece in the meantime to make sure you don’t miss it!)

-Prices to ship overseas can vary widely, by speed of the service used and country, I use a comparison site for parcels to get you the best value service for you.
-I use reputable couriers, with insurance, and full customs documentation, working to the timeframes between us, that best work for you, and can give you an option on prices if you wish.
+Prices to ship overseas can vary widely, I use a comparison site for parcels to get the best value service for you.
+I use reputable couriers, with insurance, and full customs documentation, working to the timeframes between us, that best work for you.

 Learning to Paint With Encaustic